gmoniava/algorithms-ts/README.md

 `node dist/index.js`

-## Tests

-There are test cases for each question, run the tests with:
+There is also a `tests` folder for test cases, you can run the tests using:

 `npm test`